vladislav-pone/laravel-docker-boilerplate/README.md

 ## Boilerplate

-Bolierpalte I use to quckly set up Laravel, Lumen or any PHP projects on docker.
+Boilerplate I use to quickly set up Laravel, Lumen or any PHP projects on Docker.

 ## Installation